 To answer our two core research questions \textbf{RQ} \circledred{1} and \textbf{RQ} \circledred{2}, we first introduce our unified representation of the existing Neyman-orthogonal learners, called \ORlearners.
 We provide proofs of theoretical statements in Appendix~\ref{app:proofs}.

 \textbf{OR-learners}.
-The \ORlearners proceed in three stages.\footnote{Code is available at \url{https://anonymous.4open.science/r/OR-learners}.} In stage~\circled{0}, we fit a representation function $\hat{\Phi}$ that minimizes the plug-in/IPTW MSE from Eq.~\eqref{eq:repr-plug-in}.
+The \ORlearners proceed in three stages.\footnote{Code is available at \url{https://github.com/Valentyn1997/OR-learners}.} In stage~\circled{0}, we fit a representation function $\hat{\Phi}$ that minimizes the plug-in/IPTW MSE from Eq.~\eqref{eq:repr-plug-in}.
 Then, in stage~\circled{1}, we fit additional nuisance functions $\hat{\eta}$ ($\hat{\pi}_a^x$ and, optionally, $\hat{\mu}_a^x$).
-Finally, in stage~\circled{3}, we use the learned representations from stage~\circled{0} as inputs to the target model $\hat{g}(\phi)$ that minimizes a Neyman-orthogonal loss from Eq.~\eqref{eq:NO-loss}.
+Finally, in stage~\circled{2}, we use the learned representations from stage~\circled{0} as inputs to the target model $\hat{g}(\phi)$ that minimizes a Neyman-orthogonal loss from Eq.~\eqref{eq:NO-loss}.
 For \textbf{implementation details}, we refer to Appendix~\ref{app:implementation}.

 \textbf{``Best of both worlds''}.
 The OR-learners combine the benefits of two streams of literature.
 On the one hand, (i)~the OR-learners are Neyman-orthogonal learners and thus inherit the same favorable asymptotic properties such as quasi-oracle efficiency and double robustness.
-On the other hand, they use (ii)~representation learning twice (unlike \citep{curth2021nonparametric}), namely, once for the nuisance functions estimation and target model fitting.
+On the other hand, they use (ii)~representation learning twice (unlike \citep{curth2021nonparametric}), namely, once for nuisance-function estimation and once for target-model fitting.
 As we will show later, under reasonable assumptions, the \ORlearners outperform both (i) standard Neyman-orthogonal learners with the original covariates as the inputs to the target models and (ii) end-to-end representation learning.

-\subsection{RQ \circledred{1}: When can representations improve Neyman-orthogonality?}
+\subsection{RQ \circledred{1}: When Can Representations Improve Neyman-orthogonality?}